-Partitioning is enabled only on multitasking, fixed-step solver models.
-To choose
+Partitioning is enabled only on multitasking, fixed-step and variable-step solver

-Treat each discrete rate as a separate task check box on
+the Treat each discrete rate as a separate task check box

-the Solver pane of the Configuration Parameters dialog box.
+on the Solver pane of the Configuration Parameters dialog

-To see default partitions in the Schedule Editor, open the Schedule Editor by selecting View > Schedule Editor, and update the diagram by clicking the icon on the toolstrip.
+To see default partitions in the Schedule Editor, open the Schedule Editor.
+On the Modeling tab, click Schedule Editor.
+Update the diagram by clicking the icon on the toolstrip.
 The default partitions in the model are called implicit partitions.
 You can also create partitions in the model through an atomic subsystem or a model block.

 In the Schedule Editor, use the Manage Partitions panel to create partitions.
+To open the Manage Partitions panel, click Manage Partitions, on the Schedule Editor toolstrip.
 The changes made in Manage Partitions are applied to the model to create partitions after updating the diagram.
-Manage Partitions shows the model hierarchy with the subsystem blocks and model blocks which can be explicitly partitioned.
+Manage Partitions shows the model hierarchy with the Subsystem blocks and Model blocks which can be explicitly partitioned.

-To create partitions from subsystem blocks, select the subsystems and click the .
-To create partitions from model blocks, select the model blocks and click .
+To create partitions from Subsystem blocks, select the subsystems and click the .
+To create partitions from Model blocks, select the Model blocks and click .
 Enter partition names in the column Partition Name, and sample times in the column Sample Time.
-Repeat the steps for all the subsystems and model blocks in the model that you want to partition.
+Repeat the steps for all the subsystems and Model blocks in the model that you want to partition.
 Update the diagram to see the created partitions in the Schedule Editor.
-The partitions appear in the graph with their deduced data dependencies and execution order.
+The partitions appear in the graph with their deduced data dependencies and order.

 Creating partitions using the Manage Partitions panel makes changes to the subsystem or model block parameters.

-Following example shows how to configure a model for partitioning and create partitions from using Manage Partitions panel in the Schedule Editor.
+The following example shows how to configure a model for partitioning and create partitions by using Manage Partitions panel in the Schedule Editor.

-Open the Schedule Editor from the Simulink View menu.
+Open the Schedule Editor On the Modeling tab, click Schedule Editor.
 To see the default partitions, click Update Diagram in the Schedule Editor.
-Two implicit partitions, created automatically by Simulink are seen in the Schedule Editor.
+Two implicit partitions, created automatically by Simulink, are seen in the Schedule Editor.